humiiii/portfolio/README.md

 # 3D Portfolio Website

 A modern, interactive 3D portfolio website built with React and Vite.
-Showcase your projects, skills, and experience with engaging 3D visuals and smooth animations.
+To showcase my projects, skills, and experience with engaging 3D visuals and smooth animations.

 ## Features